 Dr. Moore received her master’s in social work and doctorate from the University of California, Berkeley.
 She became a licensed clinical social worker in 2011.
 Her practice experience has been in public health settings, including the emergency department, inpatient hospital and outpatient mental health clinic; she has worked as a medical and psychiatric social worker, trauma therapist, grief counselor and case manager.
 She specialized in providing services to persons with traumatic brain injury and their families and observed the devastating effects of traumatic brain injury on patients’ daily functioning, psychological well-being and family relationships.
 After recognizing the limitations of available psychosocial treatments, she became passionate about contributing to an evidence base for practice with this population.
 These experiences inspired her current research program and her commitment to training future social workers in effective and integrated intervention strategies.

-Dr. Moore joined the School of Social Work faculty in 2012 where she continues her research developing and testing an early psychosocial assessment and intervention for persons with mild traumatic brain injury.
-She is also working to identify social service utilization patterns and outcomes in the emergency department and develop practice standards for social services in this setting.
-She collaborates with researchers across the UW campus, at the University of California, Berkeley and the University of California, San Francisco.
-She is a faculty affiliate at The Mack Center on Mental Health and Social Conflict at the University of California, Berkeley, a member of the Society for Social Work and Research and the National Association of Social Workers.
+Dr. Moore joined the School of Social Work faculty in 2012.
+She is Core Faculty at the Harborview Injury Prevention and Research Center and a faculty affiliate at The Mack Center on Mental Health and Social Conflict at the University of California, Berkeley, a member of the Society for Social Work and Research and the National Association of Social Workers.